Making changes to your switched network, switches or switch ports can cause significant downtime, please schedule accordingly.

 Interfaces between switches or gateway devices are typically configured as TRUNK to support multiple VLANs.
 It may or may not be necessary to specify a Native VLAN.

 Depending on how your network is configured, it may necessary to specify a Native VLAN on a TRUNK interface.
 This specified VLAN will be used for all untagged traffic that enters and exits the interface.
-It is often more secure not to specify a native VLAN thus requiring all traffic to contain an 802.1Q tag.

 Access ports are designed for edge/access devices such as workstations and printers.
 Any interface configured as an access port for a particular VLAN will remove the 802.1Q header on egress and only for the configured VLAN on the interface.

-This is an optional setting for all access port interfaces that will force the interface to advertise the specified voice VLAN via discover protocols.
+This is an optional setting for all access port interfaces that will force the interface to advertise the specified voice VLAN via discovery protocols.
 It is designed to support multiple VLANs for deployments with VoIP phones that have a built-in switch.
 For more details, see Configuring a Voice VLAN

 Several non-standard protocols have been developed to facilitate trunking or simplify VLAN change propagation.
 Meraki switches leverage the power of the cloud architecture to make port configuration easier than ever before and therefore do not support these non-standard protocols.
 However, interoperability may be required.

 This is a Cisco Catalyst protocol that supports automatic VLAN database propagation and per-interface VLAN pruning.
 Meraki switches do not support VTP but will forward VTP updates, which means they operate in VTP transparent mode.

 This is a Cisco Catalyst protocol that is not supported on Cisco Meraki switches.